erievs/Lincoln/readme.md

 - [F] Means it is finished, and tested!

-- [*] Means that the feed works, however is lacking pagination/and or proper dates.
+- [*] Means that the feed works, however is lacking pagination/and or proper dates (or other minor way).

-- [^] Means working to some degree, however is lacking in some very important way.
+- [^] Means working to some degree, however is lacking in some very important way, or has multiple other feeds that haven't been done.

 - [?]
 Means it has been implemented to some degree, however hasen't been tested.